I was a rebellious teen.

 I was able to rediscover a Judaism I believe in, one of love and kindness and tolerance.
 One that can be rationally defended and is not at odds with scientific reasoning.
 One that I find meaningful and proud to be a part of.

-Thank you, Jew in the City and Project Makom.
+Thank you, Jew in the City and Makom – an incredible organization.
 I hope everyone understands why it is so crucial that the Jewish community supports their amazing work.